antoshkaplus/Android_Words/README.md

 * move to UUID

-* fix web for words. show error. delete operation.
+* fix web for words. show error.

 ## guess word:
-* **keep track of the score.** this feature should be tested first locally through remoteApi and after that on android devoce locally have to write unittests for it
+* **keep track of the score.** this feature should be tested first locally through remoteApi and after that on android device locally have to write unittests for it
 * if provide remove functionality add ability to alter (always)
 * for translation list need ability to search for words, also some sorting, edit button to remove some.